API Reference (v0.4.21)

 @ack

-@on foo: ->
+@on start: ->

 @ack 'Got it!'

-@client '/index.js', ->
+@browser '/index.js', ->

-@emit start: 'now', (data) ->
+@emit start: 'now', ->

-alert data # 'Got it!'
+alert @data # 'Got it!'

 @id